felixlopz/hubrise-test-task/content/apps/smood/en/pull-catalog.md

 ### Deals

+In HubRise, deals apply to a specific set of products.
+An example of a deal is a **Lunch menu** that includes a pizza and a dessert.

-HubRise deals are mapped to products with options in Smood.
+Deals in HubRise are mapped to products with options in Smood.
+Smood will use the following information from HubRise:

+- `ref`: The ref code of the product.
+- `name`: The name of the product.
+- `description`: The description of the product.
+- `lines[].label`: If present, the name of the group of options.
+- `lines[].skus[]`: The options in the group.

+It is not possible to create deals manually in the Smood back office.
+If you want to use deals, you must pull a catalog from HubRise.

 ### Discounts

-Discounts are not imported into Smood.
-They must be set up in the Smood back office.
-Unlike deals, existing discounts will not be removed when a new catalog is pulled.
+In HubRise, discounts apply to the order total.
+Smood does not import discounts from HubRise.

 ### Charges